apache/fluo-muchos/README.md

 ## Customize your cluster

-After `muchos setup` is run, users can install additional software on the cluster using their own Ansible playbooks.
+After `./bin/muchos setup` is run, users can install additional software on the cluster using their own Ansible playbooks.
 In their own playbooks, users can reference any configuration in the Ansible inventory file at `/etc/ansible/hosts` which is set up by Muchos on the proxy node.
 The inventory file lists the hosts for services on the cluster such as the Zookeeper nodes, Namenode, Accumulo